Allen-Bartley/ender3-upgrade-project/README.md

 ## 🧰 Wiring & Electrical Work

-- Replaced original connectors with JST/Dupont using SOMELINE crimping tool
+- Replaced original screw terminals with JST/Dupont connectors using a SOMELINE crimping tool
+- Researched and verified pinouts between Creality and Big Tree Tech control boards
-- Adapted wiring between Creality’s original board and the BTT SKR Mini E3 V3.0
+- Manually crimped connector ends to fit the SKR Mini E3 V3.0 board’s layout and input requirements
-- Verified pinouts and polarity before powering on
+- Performed continuity testing to validate electrical safety before powering on

-> ⚠️ **Critical Safety Note:**
+> ⚠️ **Critical Safety Incident:**
-> During initial power-on, the heated bed began rising in temperature uncontrollably due to a faulty wire crimp.
-This posed a potential fire hazard.
-The printer was immediately powered down and disassembled.
-After re-crimping and reseating the connector, the issue was resolved.
+> During the first power-on, the heated bed began rising in temperature uncontrollably due to a failed thermistor connection caused by an incomplete wire crimp.
+The system did not register accurate temperature data, resulting in thermal runaway risk.
 >
+> The printer was immediately shut down and disassembled.
+The thermistor wire was re-crimped with a precision connector, restoring correct temperature feedback.
+>
-> This incident reinforced the importance of secure electrical connections and thermal safety validation before live testing.
+> This incident highlighted the importance of signal integrity and fault isolation in embedded system upgrades.

 ---

+## 🧩 Challenges and Resolutions

+### 🔄 Wiring Compatibility & Tooling Acquisition
+Upgrading from a Creality 32-bit board to a Big Tree Tech SKR Mini E3 V3.0 introduced changes in pin layouts and connector types.
+Original wiring relied on screw terminals; the new board required crimped JST connectors.
+To adapt, I researched wiring diagrams, acquired a crimper, and learned connector fabrication through iterative testing.
+This step ensured proper signal routing and long-term stability.

+### 🌡️ Diagnosing Thermal Runaway
+Uncontrolled heating of the print bed revealed a broken feedback loop in the temperature sensing system.
+Through signal tracing and root cause analysis, the issue was isolated to a faulty thermistor wire crimp.
+Rebuilding the connection restored temperature readings, allowing the control board to engage thermal safety protocols.
+The troubleshooting process deepened understanding of embedded feedback systems and safety-critical logic in 3D printer design.

+---

 ## 🧠 Firmware & Configuration

-- Flashed a community-sourced custom Marlin firmware tailored for SKR Mini E3 V3.0 + BLTouch setups
+- Flashed custom Marlin firmware optimized for SKR Mini E3 V3.0 + BLTouch
-- Resolved a critical issue where the Z-axis attempted to drive into the bed due to incorrect BLTouch initialization
+- Resolved Z-axis crash caused by improper BLTouch initialization during homing sequence
-- Configured Z-offset, mesh leveling, and EEPROM settings
+- Tuned Z-offset, mesh leveling, EEPROM parameters, and probe sensitivity
-- Verified homing, probing, and thermal behavior
+- Verified thermal control and motion boundaries prior to print execution

 > 🛠️ **Firmware Insight:**
-> The Z-axis crash was caused by the firmware failing to correctly interpret BLTouch signals.
-Flashing a custom firmware build—shared by another user with a similar hardware configuration—resolved the issue.
-This highlights the value of open-source collaboration and community-driven support in 3D printing ecosystems.
+> Z-axis collision stemmed from firmware misinterpreting BLTouch signal states.
+Community firmware builds corrected initialization logic.
+This experience reinforced the value of open-source collaboration and precise sensor calibration in firmware deployment.

 ---

 ## 🧪 Testing & Validation

-- Completed 2–3 successful prints post-upgrade
+- Completed 2–3 successful prints with clean extrusion and stable adhesion
-- Verified extruder feed consistency, bed leveling accuracy, and thermal stability
+- Validated direct drive reliability and BLTouch bed leveling accuracy
-- Nozzle and bed PID tuning pending
+- Ensured thermistor signal integrity and stable PID heating performance
+- Motion axis calibration pending final tuning

 ---

 ## 📚 Lessons Learned

-- Crimping JST connectors requires precision—test continuity before finalizing
+- Crimping requires mechanical precision and patience—faults in electrical continuity can compromise entire subsystems
-- BLTouch requires careful Z-offset tuning and firmware alignment
+- Firmware should be verified against all custom hardware before initial power-on
+- Thermal runaway is preventable through robust wiring, sensor verification, and staged testing
-- Dual Z-axis improves bed leveling consistency and reduces mechanical drift
+- Dual Z-axis improves stability, but requires alignment during reassembly
-- Always test motion systems and thermal behavior with hand-on-stop access during first power-on
+- Always test systems with instant-access shutdown capabilities when performing first live activation

 ---

 ## 🚀 Future Enhancements

-- Add OctoPrint or Klipper for remote management
+- Integrate OctoPrint or Klipper for remote monitoring and control
-- Install enclosure for temperature control and noise reduction
+- Design enclosure to stabilize ambient temperature and reduce mechanical noise
-- Explore filament runout sensor integration
+- Add filament runout sensor and cable strain reliefs for long-term reliability

 ---